bediger4000/sudoku-solver-2/README.md

 _ _ _ _ 7 2 9 _ _
 ```

-After doing eliminations the empty squares have these possiblities:
+After doing easier eliminations the empty squares have these possiblities:

 * <0,0> can hold [2 5 7 8]
 * <0,1> can hold [5 8]